MAX 10 KG

 - not suitable for carriage because of its weight, size or any other unusual characteristics

 - likely to cause discomfort or disgust to those on board

-- firearms, ammunition and explosives including weapons of hunting or sports purposes
+- firearms, ammunition and explosives including weapons of hunting or sporting purposes

 - any items or substance that looks like a firearm, ammunition or explosive

 - flammable substance (except: alcoholic beverages, hair spray, perfume, cologne)